 Often used as a romantic honeymoon destination for some, and an underwater paradise for scuba divers around the world.

-But French Polynesia has more than enough to offer for everyone.
+French Polynesia has something to offer to everyone.

 But it should be to no one’s surprise travelling around here will take a bit of planning, especially since the only travel around is by flights, slow going ferries or hitchhiking one of the thousands of private owned sailboats the cruise around the crystal clear waters.

 I visited French Polynesia for nearly a month by the end of 2018.
 During my trip did I visit Tahiti – Bora Bora – Moorea – Tahiti – Fakarava – Tahiti, while this is only a fraction of the island, so did It give me some amazing experiences and some hard-learned lessons, that there´s nowhere else in the world quite like French Polynesia.

 Complete Travel Guide To French Polynesia.

 French Polynesia is, obviously, a French overseas territory under the constitution of the French Republic (Police, army, immigration is the same as in mainland France), so arriving in French Polynesia is just as simple as arriving in France for Citizens of western countries.

 Visa is also not needed for Citizens of all countries in Latin America, Australia, New Zealand, plus Japan, Taiwan, Singapore, Malaysia and South Korea do not need a visa for up to 3 months stay.

 Citizens from countries not available for visa on arrival will have to apply for a visa to French Polynesia from a French Embassy or Consulate in advance.